AndreBaltazar8/ablac/docs/language.md

 that Abla-managed arguments do not survive the call; `trusted` separately controls whether unsafe operations are authorized.
 Nested regions reset in LIFO order.
-Arbitrary indirect calls remain conservatively retaining until function types carry region effects.
+Arbitrary indirect calls remain conservatively retaining until their type is `FnNoEscape`; ordinary function values remain retaining.
 Non-local exits are rejected until cleanup-bearing edges are part of the exception/control-flow model.

 All tracked heaps have a hard cumulative allocation budget.
 The default is one GiB and portable `abla/memory` code may change it explicitly.
 Exceeding it is a